-- Providing the School with sufficient and up-to-date information about their child's medical needs. - Involvement in the development and review of their child's IHCP. - Carrying out any action agreed to as part of the implementation of their child's IHCP. - Ensuring they or another nominated adult are contactable at all times. - Making sure that their child attends School, and where a medical condition makes this difficult provides the school with information from an appropriate consultant/clinician which can be included in the IHP.
+- Providing the School with sufficient and up-to-date information about their child's medical needs. - Involvement in the development and review of their child's IHCP. - Inform the school's Pupil Receptionist in writing if there have been any changes in the administration of their child's medication. - Carrying out any action agreed to as part of the implementation of their child's IHCP. - Ensuring they or another nominated adult are contactable at all times.

+Making sure that their child attends School, and where a medical condition makes this difficult provides the school with information from an appropriate consultant/clinician which can be included in the IHP.